Journal

 Highway 395 Road Trip Essentials: What to Pack for California's Best Drive

-Highway 395 Road Trip Essentials: What to Pack for California's Best Drive I've driven this road more times than I can count.
-395 in the early morning when the light's just hitting the peaks.
-395 in October when the aspens are doing their thing.
-395 in a snowstorm that probably should've made me turn around but didn't.
+I've driven this road more times than I can count.
+I can remember driving 395 in the early morning when the light was just hitting the peaks, again in October when the air is crisp, and in a snowstorm that probably should've made me turn around but didn't.
 And every single time, I pull over somewhere new, see something I've never noticed, and remember why I live here.
-Let me tell you exactly what to pack so you can do this...
+Let me tell you exactly what to pack so you can do this drive right.
+The Non-Negotiables Layers.
+I cannot stress this...
 Read more...

 Valentine's Day Gift Guide: Love at 6,225 Feet